Here is a list of common items you will want to bring to campus:

 Homestead Hall (Beatrice) and Prairie Hall (Milford) are furnished with a couch, two chairs, a coffee table, and an end table in the living room space.
-The kitchenette features a sink and a small refrigerator.
+The kitchenette features a sink, microwave, and a small refrigerator.
 Bedrooms provide a twin XL bed, desk and a two-drawer dresser for each student.

 Pioneer Hall (Milford) has one desk and two twin XL beds in each bedroom.
 The living rooms are furnished with a couch, chair, coffee table and an end table.
 The kitchen is furnished with a table and chairs.
 Kitchen appliances include a stove and a refrigerator.

 Cornhusker (Milford) is a traditional-style, single-room residence hall that include a twin XL bed and desk for each student.
 Cornhusker will only be available as overflow if both Prairie and Pioneer are full.

 SCC takes every precaution to keep our facilities bed-bug free, but we need every resident’s help to ensure this.
 Anyone can pick up bed bugs from wherever the bugs are living – homes, hotels, other dorm rooms, buses, etc. Although bed bugs usually occur near the areas where people sleep, they can infest anyone, anywhere.